richardlaugesen/richardlaugesen/index.md

 In the past I've been a software developer, high school physics teacher, book author, business owner, research assistant, french polisher, musician, and concreter.

+I relax by playing around on a [Fender Jaguar](https://en.wikipedia.org/wiki/Fender_Jaguar) guitar and riding my bike as much as I can.

 Focused on focus, minimalist, [INTJ](http://typelogic.com/intj.html), [Haemophilia A](https://en.wikipedia.org/wiki/Haemophilia_A), interested in machine learning.

 Live in Australia, born in New Zealand, married to a Singaporean.